NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Tricky Pick.md

-This ingenious kobold pick conceals several hidden traps, which the wielder can activate to trick and befuddle foes with a variety of damaging blades and bludgeoning surfaces.
+This ingenious kobold pick conceals several hidden traps that the wielder can activate to trick and befuddle foes with a variety of damaging blades and bludgeoning surfaces.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*